grafana/scribe/README.md

 With Scribe you can:

 - Run pipelines locally for testing using [dagger](github.com/dagger/dagger).
-- Generate configurations for existing CI tools.
+- Generate configurations for existing CI providers.
 - Use tools like delve to debug your pipelines.
-- Use existing Go tools to make complex pipelines easier to develop and maintain.
+- Use Go features to make complex pipelines easier to develop and maintain.

 ## Running Locally / testing